Newbie-Coder-1105/spire_app/README.md

   python model.py

-to create database again with correction.
+to create database or reset the database to original